Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 One of the most common applications for animations is the act of hiding or showing a widget. [`Revealer`](@ref) was made for this purpose.

-To trigger the `Revealer`s animation and change whether the child widget is currently visible, we call [`set_revealed!`](@ref) which takes a boolean as its argument.
+To trigger the `Revealer`s animation and change whether the child widget is currently visible, we call [`set_is_revealed!`](@ref) which takes a boolean as its argument.
 If the widget goes from hidden to shown or shown to hidden, the animation will play.
 Once the animation is done, signal `revealed` will be emittedd.

 ### Transition Animation